 Church enthusiasts for eco and fair trade issues join forces

-Traidcraft Exchange, which also deals with both areas of action, wrote to thank the Carrs Lane Fair Trade Shop for its donations and contribution to its work over many years.
-In the letter, Heather Thompson of Traidcraft Exchange says:
+Traidcraft Exchange, which also deals with both areas of action, wrote to thank the Carrs Lane Fair Trade Shop for its donations and contribution to their work over many years.
+In the letter when informed of the shop’s closure, Heather Thompson of Traidcraft Exchange said:

 “Thank you for your recent letter and the enclosed donation of £6,796.40 for Traidcraft Exchange.
 While it was encouraging to receive so significant a sum of money, I was saddened to learn of the closure of Carrs Lane Fair Trade Shop which I know has had close links with Traidcraft plc for many years….

 You may like to know that, according to our records, Carrs Lane Fair Trade Shop has made a total of 52 donations to Traidcraft Exchange since March 2006, totalling £24,691!
 Such significant sums of money go a long way in the developing world – do please pass on our thanks to all concerned.